-We spent most of our last two weeks in a clutter of boxes, packing paper and stress.
-The Mosqueda side of the family came over to help pack, remove furniture we weren’t moving to Ithaca and watch Xavi.
+We spent most of our last two weeks in a clutter of boxes, website packing paper and stress.
+The Mosqueda side of the family came over to help pack, buy viagra remove furniture we weren’t moving to Ithaca and watch Xavi.
 Meanwhile Sean worked out the logistics of driving cross country and we confirmed everything for our new apartment.
 As mentioned before, the movers picked up most of our belongings on June 18th.
 Our last day at work was the 19th.
 Over the weekend we rushed to finish packing up the items that would go in the car with Sean and my dad and would go in suitcases with me and Xavi.

 We left as a family for the last time on Sunday to attend the Father’s Day/Papá Chepe early 95th birthday party.
 Sean dropped me and a feverish Xavi off at my mom’s house (home for the next few days) and turned around to finish packing.
 He didn’t really get to enjoy the party, but we did have time for a big family photo.

 But on the Monday I finished packing up the apartment, I felt like I was leaving home.
 I was by myself as Sean had left early that morning to begin the cross country drive.
 Xavi stayed at my mom’s house since he wouldn’t be much help cleaning up the apartment.